elemenel/mandala-py/README.md

  5. moviepy with ipython notebook
  6. natsort.

-scrot is rquired also, but it is unavailabale in pip.
+scrot is required also, but it is unavailabale in pip.
 Hence, it has to be installed via apt (Ubuntu).

 This code first sets up the file environment, then selects an angle as a base template for the mandala.
 Then an audio track is randomly selected.
 The code then initiates the video-making process.
 With each loop of code, .png images are saved.
 The looped collection of .pngs is then sorted sequentially